meet our directors

 Experiences Australia.

-Sally holds a Bachelor of Engineering (Civil) and is a representative of RAPAD and Red Ridge.
+Sally holds a Bachelor of Engineering (Civil) and is a board representative of RAPAD, Red Ridge and Country University Centres Western Qld.

 Steve started out life in the finance sector, working as a foreign exchange dealer in corporate and banking companies.
 Following this he enjoyed almost 15 years in international and domestic tourism working with large maritime and aviation tour operators in operations, sales and general management positions in Japan and Queensland.